quelpa/quelpa/README.md

 The files themselves should be named after the package name, without any extension like `.el` or `.rcp`.

 Alternatively, you can also specify a list of recipes instead.

+#### Limiting `git` checkout depth

+By default, each package that managed by `quelpa` will be cloned into `quelpa-build-dir` under its own repository.

+This act of cloning the whole package histories may considerably increase the disk spaces consumed.
+We can limit that by setting `quelpa-git-clone-depth` to desired depth.

 ## MacOS instructions